rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 https://docs.docker.com/desktop/

 <!-- #1221 -->
-**Q: Can I run Rancher Desktop and Docker Desktop simultaneously?**
+**Q: Can I have Docker Desktop installed alongside Rancher Desktop?**

-**A:** No, they cannot be run at the same time as both Rancher Desktop and Docker Desktop use the same Docker socket (`/var/run/docker.sock`).
-Both can be installed and run, provided you stop one before starting the other.
+**A:** Yes, but they cannot be run at the same time as both Rancher Desktop and Docker Desktop use the same Docker socket (`/var/run/docker.sock`).
+Before starting one, be sure to stop the other first.

 <!-- #1074
 **Q: After uninstalling Rancher Desktop I noticed there are still some resources left behind.
 What are all the things that I need to manually remove and how?**